sbhakim/ansr-dt/README.md

 This diagram highlights key components such as the physical environment layer, processing layer, and adaptation layer, showing data flow and dynamic adaptation mechanisms.

-The ANSYLF-DT system is modular, comprising the following key components:
+The ANSyLF-DT system is modular, comprising the following key components:

 1.  **Configuration Management**
     - Handles loading and validating YAML configuration files.